Cleveland Clinic logo

 What is tardive dyskinesia?

-Tardive dyskinesia (TD) is a neurological syndrome that involves involuntary (out of your control) movements.
-Taking antipsychotic (neuroleptic) medications is the main cause of this condition.
+Tardive dyskinesia (TD) is a neurological condition that causes movements you can’t control.
+It most often happens after long-term use of antipsychotic (neuroleptic) medications.
 But other medications can cause it as well.

 Advertisement